-- Planning reforms - Permitted development rights - Rise of residential in the high street - Fire Safety - Rent controls / regulations Cambridge University: All lectures to be onlineonly until summer of 2021 - There will be no face-to-face lectures at the University of Cambridge over the course of the next academic year due to coronavirus, it has been announced.
+- Planning reforms

+- Permitted development rights

+- · Rise of residential in the high street

+- Fire Safety

+- Rent controls / regulations

+Cambridge University: All lectures to be onlineonly until summer of 2021

+- There will be no face-to-face lectures at the University of Cambridge over the course of the next academic year due to coronavirus, it has been announced.

 However, lectures will be available to students online and "it may be possible to host smaller teaching groups in person" if they meet social distancing requirements, the university said.

-University campuses have been closed this term (see publication date) by the Covid-19 outbreak.
-Cambridge will review the decision if advice on social distancing changes.
-All teaching at the university was moved online in March 2020, while exams are being carried out virtually. - Students 'must be warned if courses taught online' - Online students would still face full tuition fees - Students 'being ignored' over fee-refund claim It follows a similar move by the University of Manchester, which said its lectures would be online-only for the next term.
-The university watchdog said students applying for university places in England must be told with "absolute clarity" how courses will be taught - before they make choices for the autumn.
+- Students 'must be warned if courses taught online' - Online students would still face full tuition fees - Students 'being ignored' over fee-refund claim

+The university watchdog said students applying for university places in England must be told with "absolute clarity" how courses will be taught - before they make choices.
 Universities can charge full fees even if courses are taught online.
 But Nicola Dandridge of the Office for Students warned against misleading promises about a "campus experience" if courses are to be taught online.

-Read the article, 'Cambridge University: All lectures to be online-only until summer of 2021' in full and related item via the BBC website Related topics / subject terms / keywords:
+Read the article, 'Cambridge University: All lectures to be online-only until summer of 2021' in full and related item via the BBC website

+Related topics / subject terms / keywords:

 CORONAVIRUS

 SOCIAL DISTANCING

-UNIVERSITY

-OF CAMBRIDGE
+UNIVERSITY OF CAMBRIDGE

 Learning and teaching reimagined: a new dawn for higher education?